soapdog/firefoxos-quick-guide/marketplace.md

 All applications that are submitted to the marketplace go through an approval process (less scary than it sounds!).
 Hosted web applications go through a lighter process than privileged apps because they use less sensitive APIs.
 Before sending your application to the marketplace check out [the marketplace review criteria](https://developer.mozilla.org/en-US/docs/Web/Apps/Publishing/Marketplace_review_criteria).
 The most important parts are (IMHO):

 * Firefox OS devices do not have a **back button** like Android and your desktop browser.
-If the user navigates to a screen inside your app where there is no way for them to get back to the previous place  (i.e., the user gets stuck), your app will be rejected.
+If the user navigates to a screen inside your app where there is no way for them to get back to the previous place  (i.e. the user gets stuck), your app will be rejected.
 * Your app should have a 60x60 icon and clear descriptions.
 * Your app should do what the description says.
 Saying one thing and providing something else will get your app rejected.
 * If your app asks for a given permission then you should use it somewhere in your code.
 Flagging your application as a privileged app and not using any privileged app API will cause your app to be rejected with a request that you submit again as a plain app.